Building A Matcha Tea Shop Case Study

 Designing our menu was one of the most immersive parts of the setup.

-We wanted something classic and familiar but a few unique offerings that would set us apart.
-We relied heavily upon Axel’s experience being from Southern France.
-He specialised in taking his experience and looking at what was missing from the local market to have us stand apart and above the crowd.
+We wanted something classic and familiar but with a few unique offerings that would set us apart.
+We relied heavily upon Axel’s experience, being from Southern France.
+He specialised in taking his experience and looking at what was missing from the local market to make us stand apart and above the crowd.

-Menu design also included looking at local produce and shops to push affordability and sustainability and support local.
-We found an amazing local matcha bakery to get us cookies, crepe cakes, chocolates and more (all with matcha heavily featured).
+Menu design also looked at local produce and shops to push affordability, sustainability, and local support.
+We found an amazing local matcha bakery that got us cookies, crepe cakes, chocolates, and more (all with matcha heavily featured).

+Once we were set with those, we had to brainstorm for drinks.
 First things first was our coffee drinks.
-We wanted to include all the classics (latte, cappuccino, hot chocolates, espresso, Americano etc.)
+We wanted to include all the classics (latte, cappuccino, hot chocolates, espresso, Americano, etc.).

 A peek at some of our items is as follows: